 What is Commitment Phobia?

 Commitment phobia is everywhere.
 How many are afraid of signing any sort of contract or agreement with all of today’s legal implications and entanglements?
-With our sue-happy society, the fear-factor number is rising right along with the number of litigations!
+With our sue-happy society, the fear-factor of putting your signature on a document is rising right along with the glut of litigations!
 Commitment phobia and it’s cousin, fear of risk, is seen in both personal and professional situations.
 There are risks in relationships, risks in entrepreneurship, risks in decisions of almost any kind.
 There are more wait and see attitudes in this generation than any other.

 Our country’s founding fathers took tremendous risks and did not face commitment phobia.
 Think of Thomas Jefferson, third president of the United States, primary author of the Declaration of Independence.
 He faced tremendous opposition, yet believed so strongly in the declaration that he fought long and hard to put a strong groundwork in place for generations to come.
 We have definitely benefitted from that commitment.